Use DRH Tools Locally

 Data De-identification

-Why De-identification is Important?
+Why De-identification Is Important

-De-identification Process in DRH
+De-identification in DRH Edge

-- Participant Name → Removed or replaced with a randomly generated identifier.
+- Participant Name → Removed or replaced with a randomly generated identifier

-- Date of Birth → Replaced with an age range or general birth year.
+- Date of Birth → Replaced with an age range or general birth year

-- Email Addresses → Redacted or replaced with dummy values.
+- Email Addresses → Redacted or replaced with dummy values

-- Device IDs → Hashed or replaced with a pseudonymized ID.
+- Device IDs → Hashed or replaced with a pseudonymized ID

-The following SQL perform the de-identification
+Example: The following SQL performs de-identification

 Before masking the investigator file